kushal009-arch/adversarial-defense/README.md

   - Fully annotated with docstrings and comments.
 - **`src/visualize_illusion.py`**: A visualization utility that generates a comparative side-by-side diagnostic panel of clean images, their extracted gradient noise maps, and the resulting adversarial images.
   - Saves the visualization grid to `reports/figures/optical_illusion_panel.png`.
+- **`src/adversarial_train.py`**: An adversarial training script implementing min-max robust optimization.
+  - Generates adversarial examples inline using the Fast Gradient Sign Method (FGSM).
+  - Trains the model weights on these perturbed inputs using SGD with momentum.
+  - Logs clean and robust loss values per epoch and saves the hardened model weights to `models/robust_model.pth`.

 ## Getting Started